yozhgoor/cargo-temp/README.md

   ```toml
   git_repo_depth = 3
   ```
-  This will leave the 3 last commit of the history.
+  This will leave the 3 last commits of the history.
-* If you do not want to truncate the history, you can set the option to false.
+* If you do not want to truncate the history, you can set the `git_repo_depth` to false.
   ```toml
   git_repo_depth = false
   ```